-The coronavirus is a serious topic of concern for many individuals in the marijuana industry.
-The novel (new) coronavirus, also known as COVID-19, has prompted global measures to avoid contracting the virus.
-Here’s what you need to know about marijuana and this coronavirus pandemic.
+The novel coronavirus, also known as COVID-19, has prompted global measures yet has killed hundreds of thousands, with the number continuing to grow.
+Here’s what you need to know about marijuana and the coronavirus.

-How Marijuana Users Can Protect Themselves Around Coronavirus
+How Marijuana Users Can Protect Themselves From Coronavirus

 Don’t Share Marijuana

 Unfortunately, it’s no longer safe to pass your joint, blunt, pipe, bong, dab rig, or vape pen to your friends.
-For now, it’s better to carry your own weed around and greet each other with an elbow bump or a friendly wave.
+For now, it’s better to carry your own cannabis tools around and greet each other with an elbow bump or a friendly wave.